mfumagalli/Copenhagen/Files/day1.md

 evince Results/ALL.qc.pdf
 ```

+**QUESTION**
-Which values would you choose as sensible thresholds on quality score and global depth (min and max)?
+Which values would you choose as sensible thresholds on quality score and depth (minimum and maximum)?

 We may also want to remove sites where half of the individual have no data.
 This is achieved by the -minInd option.
 A possible command line would contain the following filtering:
 ```
 ...
 #        -uniqueOnly 1 -remove_bads 1 -only_proper_pairs 1 -trim 0 -C 50 -baq 1 \
-#        -minMapQ 20 -minQ 20 -minInd 10 -setMinDepth 10 -setMaxDepth 100 -doCounts 1 \
+#        -minMapQ 20 -minQ 20 -minInd 5 -setMinDepth 7 -setMaxDepth 30 -doCounts 1 \
 ...
 ```
 which corresponds to the following scenario:

 Parameter | Meaning |
 --- | --- |
--minInd 10 | use only sites with data from at least N individuals |
+-minInd 5 | use only sites with data from at least N individuals |
--setMinDepth 10 | minimum total depth |
+-setMinDepth 7 | minimum total depth |
--setMaxDepth 100 | maximum total depth |
+-setMaxDepth 30 | maximum total depth |

 Specifically here we analyse only reads with a minimum mapping quality of 20, and bases with a minimum quality of 20 (the values are in phred scores).
-Also we specify that we are analysing only sites where we have data for half of the individuals and minimum and maximum TOTAL depth of 10 and 100, respectively.
+Also we specify that we are analysing only sites where we have data for half of the individuals and minimum and maximum TOTAL depth of 7 and 30, respectively.
 `-doCounts 1` simply forces the calculation of depth.

 ANGSD can also compute more sophisticated metrics to filter out SNPs, as described [here](http://popgen.dk/angsd/index.php/SnpFilters), mostly based on: